WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 - Flow seems to have little traction and a tiny community
     - The evidence is lots of reasonably obvious bugs without activity for months.
-    - Some fairly obvious features are missing, e.g. integer keys as in `{1: 2}` are not supported despite showing up in tests a lot.
+    - Some fairly obvious features are missing, e.g. integer keys as in `{1: 2}` are not supported despite showing up in tests a lot ([open issue](https://github.com/facebook/flow/issues/380)).
 - No equivalent to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) for Flow which means you would have to write the interface file of every third party library you are using if you want types all the way.
 - Non-existent support in tools such as Webpack.
 - Low priority project for Facebook from an outsider point of view: ImmutableJS (another Facebook project) for example does not have an official Flow interface file.
 - The documentation is somewhat incomplete
 - Flow runs a server in the background which needs to be restarted manually, e.g. when adding a new interface file.
-Forgetting this will lead to some head-scratching error messges.
+Forgetting this will lead to some head-scratching error messages.
-- Flow is not super compatible with babel and es6-lint.
-E.g. `function returns_func(): function` works in Flow but not in babel.
+- Flow is not super compatible with Babel and es6-lint.
+E.g. `function returns_func(): function` works in Flow but not in Babel because `function` is not a valid annotation in Babel (syntax error).

-Now that Flow supports ES6, the it's mostly lacking in tooling and documentation.
+Now that Flow supports ES6, it's mostly lacking in tooling and documentation.

 Writing interface files myself is OK (well maybe not all of [Lodash](https://lodash.com/docs) in one go) but it would be nice to have a good reference on how to write proper interface files, and to have Facebook provide interface files for their own projects.
 The only official files we found are part of flow itself: [https://github.com/facebook/flow/blob/master/lib/react.js](https://github.com/facebook/flow/blob/ed8f3d136d3432651fd39544d7ca40244a7423c2/lib/react.js).